BPC-Exchange-Framework/e-Invoice-Onboarding-Toolkit/jupyterlab/python_dev_env.md

 ```
 ./jupyter-lab --notebook-dir /Users/kelly/GitHub
 ```

+<br /><br />

 ## Additional Resources

 There is a wealth of high quality documentation and writing about Python in digital and paper print and on the web in addition to that directly refered to above.
 As a starting point, see the following materials.
-(No compensation is received for any reference to materials on this page.)
+(Again, no compensation is received for any reference to materials on this page.)
 - [The Hitchhiker's Guide to Python](https://docs.python-guide.org) by Kenneth Reitz and Tanya Schlusser.
 - [Serious Python](https://nostarch.com/seriouspython) by Julien Danjoy
 - [Guiding Design Principles](https://nsls-ii.github.io/scientific-python-cookiecutter/guiding-design-principles.html) from the [Scientific Python Cookiecutter](https://nsls-ii.github.io/scientific-python-cookiecutter/index.html).